-At the accuracy target area, the Event Judge is responsible for observing competitors in the air in order to be ready to inform the other judges when a competitor is approaching the target.
-He will wave off an approaching competitor, if necessary, with a flag of a contrasting colour of a minimum size of 50 cm x 50 cm.
+At the accuracy target area, the Event Judge is responsible for observing competitors in the air in order to inform the other judges when a competitor is approaching the target.
+He will ensure that an approaching competitor is waved off if necessary, with a flag of a contrasting colour of a minimum size of 50 cm x 50 cm.